OpenObservability/OpenMetrics/specification/OpenMetrics.md

 ### ABNF specification

-Versioning follows a semantic versioning model on the specification level.
+Versioning follows a semantic versioning model as per [SEMVER] on the specification level.
 Breaking semantic changes MUST be signaled with a major version increase.
 For example, removing a stanza.

 Semantic extensions to the ABNF MUST be signaled with a minor or major version increase.
 For example, adding a line starting with `# foo`.